hammaadworks/yumyum/docs/prd.md

 7.  **NFR7:** For the MVP, all data migration shall be a manual process.
 8.  **NFR8:** The authentication system must ensure a single user identity, linking new login methods to an existing user if they share the same verified email.
 9.  **NFR9:** Comprehensive documentation must be maintained.
 A `/wiki` directory will be created at the project root to house all technical documentation, workflow guides, and user training materials.
+10. **NFR10:** The "Top Vendors" list shall be automatically generated weekly via a GitHub Actions workflow, querying Google Analytics data from BigQuery and updating a static JSON file.

 ---